Mourad Benhamida

-Mourad Benhamida (born 18 January 1986) is a French footballer who plays as defender for French lower league side Vaulx-en-Velin FC.
+Mourad Benhamida (born 18 January 1986) is a French former professional footballer who played as right-back.

 Career

-Olympique Lyon
+Lyon

 Born in Villeurbanne, Rhône, Benhamida was trained in the youth sections and player development program of Lyon.

 He was known for his prowess in the ranks of the Lyon's junior amateur team, playing in the CFA 2 that he captained.
-In April 2006, Lyon' president Jean-Michel Aulas announced that Benhamida would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Grégory Bettiol.
+In April 2006, Lyon's president Jean-Michel Aulas announced that Benhamida would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Grégory Bettiol.
 Both helped their team win the second division Amateur Championship to get promoted in the CFA.

-He was considered part of the young generation of promising players formed by Lyon who were signed by the club (sometimes before being sold to other outfits) like: Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Bryan Bergougnoux, Grégory Bettiol, and Jérémy Clément.
+He was considered as a part of the young generation of players formed by Lyon, who were signed by the club, sometimes before being sold to other outfits, like: Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Bryan Bergougnoux, Grégory Bettiol, and Jérémy Clément.

-Montpellier HSC
+Montpellier

 Benhamida, after receiving little playing time with Lyon, transferred to Montpellier HSC on a Bosman transfer.
-He made his debut as a late-match substitute in Montpellier's 3–1 win over FC Libourne.
-He scored his first goal on 17 August 2007 against Troyes AC in Montpellier's 3–0 victory.
+He made his debut as a late-match substitute in Montpellier's 3–1 win over Libourne.
+He scored his first goal on 17 August 2007 against Troyes in Montpellier's 3–0 victory.